USA

 Determination of soil mineralization.
 USB port for battery charging or software updates.
 Cordless, but the coil battery is located at the bottom of the boom.

-Determination of the target depth, USB connector.
 Fast and accurate target identification.
-Multi-frequency search mode.
 Expanded arsenal of features.
 Informative screen.
 Wireless headphones.
 Sound volume adjustment.
 Waterproof construction.
+Multi-IQ is a technology for simultaneous operation of the device at different frequencies.

 Suitable forground